Kotti/Kotti/docs/developer-manual.rst

 the `Pyramid documentation`_.

-By adding the *dotted name string* of your ``includeme`` function to the :ref:`kotti.includes` setting, you ask Kotti to call it on application start-up.
+By adding the *dotted name string* of your ``includeme`` function to the :ref:`pyramid.includes` setting, you ask Kotti to call it on application start-up.
 An example:

 .. code-block:: ini

-  kotti.includes = mypackage.views.includeme
+  pyramid.includes = mypackage.views.includeme

 .. _Pyramid documentation: http://docs.pylonsproject.org/projects/pyramid/en/latest/